Hollyoaks: Reception

 In 2001, students at University of Chester objected to a storyline which they say misrepresented students in the city.
 Students Union president Gordon Reay said, "Students at other universities think we are a bunch of radicals and militants because that's how the students are portrayed in Hollyoaks.
 They assume that the college in the programme is Chester College, because Hollyoaks is set in the city."
 In 2007, the soap was further criticised along with other soap operas for the amount of alcohol consumption featured on-screen.
-The Food Commission monitored that 18 percent of scenes feature consumption and warned that it was conditioning teenagers into thinking it is normal to consume so much alcohol.
+The Food Commission monitored that 18 per cent of scenes feature consumption and warned that it was conditioning teenagers into thinking it is normal to consume so much alcohol.
 A similar incident occurred in 1997 when the Independent Television Commission criticised the series for using an existing brand of alcohol, Caffrey's Irish Ale in the soap claiming that it breached broadcasting rules and promoted the product.

 In October 2009, Channel 4 was criticised for broadcasting character Barry Newton's (Nico Mirallegro) attempted suicide, which showed similarities to an incident which happened the same week in Glasgow, in which two teenagers committed suicide by jumping into the River Clyde.
 In its defence, a Channel 4 spokesperson stated that any similarities in the storyline were "entirely coincidents".
 Hollyoaks producers felt that it was best to continue with the transmission of the episodes.
 They explained that due to being a continuing series, the viewers would be familiar with Barry and that it would be helpful to address a "sensitive issue" followed by a programme support announcement directing viewers to a 24-hour helpline.